maraple87/hello-world/README.md

 # hello-world
 A test repository

-This readme solute the branch.
+This readme illustrates the branch.